soobinrho/dotfiles-personal/README.md

 These include the dotfiles and configuration files I use.
 For example, `.purelines.conf`
-and `.bashrc` can give you the same look as the image shown above.
+and `.bashrc` will give you the same look as the image shown above.
 Also included are all the softwares
 I use daily.